How do you create tape art?

-In order to display the works best indoor, I build customized light boxes which support the motifs with warm, low temperature light, individually adjusted to the specific artwork.
+In order to display the works best indoor, we use customized light boxes which support the motifs with warm, low temperature light, individually adjusted to the specific artwork.
 Due to the long lifetime and low temperature of LED light you may keep the light on permanently.
-Find more info about these frames here: How to build a light box

-Dimmer and switches for these LED systems are not part of this offer but widely available online and affordable (between 5 and 20 Euros).
+Dimmer and switches for these LED systems are not part of this offer but widely available online and affordable.
 I will gladly help if you need recommendation.

 What if the light goes off one day?